wisleykenede/Data_Analytics_Project_Excel/Project_1-Dashboard/README.md

 ## Conclusion

  I created this dashboard to showcase insights into salary trends across various data-related job titles.
-It allows users to make informed decisions about their career paths.
-Exploring the functionalities to understand how location and job type influence salaries.
+It allows users to make informed decisions about their career paths, exploring the functionalities to understand how location and job type influence salaries.